Emotional Impact

 Recognising the need for support is essential; connecting with healthcare professionals, support groups, or counselling services can provide a safe space to express our feelings and learn coping strategies.

 The journey of developing a healthy body image and a positive sense of identity often requires a shift in focus, from the body’s appearance to an appreciation of its function, strength, resilience, and adaptability.
 This perspective can be liberating, as it allows us to value our bodies for more than just aesthetics.
-Engaging in activities that promote body awareness – such as mindfulness practices, yoga, or physical therapy – can help us reconnect with our bodies and foster a sense of empowerment.
+Engaging in activities that promote body awareness – such as mindfulness, gentle movement, creative expression, and working with a supportive therapist are all approaches that can help with this process.

 Coping with the challenges of surgical menopause can feel overwhelming, especially when the change is sudden or medically complex.
 But with the right support and treatment, it’s possible to adapt – and even thrive – in this new phase of life.